edbort/code-challenge/README.md

 memcache.port=11211
 ```

-A postgres database should be create before running the application.
-I also included a MySQL driver, despite my will.
+Create an specifique database on Postgres to use within the application.
+The default configuration will try to connect to **husky-code-challene**.

 Java 8 and Maven should already be installed and available on shell.